gojek/ziggurat/doc/retries_and_queues.md

 #### Peaking and Replaying DeadSet

-DeadSet is the last place a message can reach in it's life cycle because of failures.
+DeadSet is the last place a message can reach in its life cycle because of failures.
-Ziggurat does not automatically retry the messages in dead set as it could be due to a bug in the mapper-function and the user can trigger the retry of messages once the problem has been fixed.
+Ziggurat does not automatically retry the messages in the dead set as it could be due to a bug in the mapper-function and the user can trigger the retry of messages once the problem has been fixed.

 There are two built-in APIs to view and trigger retry on the DeadSet: